stratum-mining/sv2-spec/07-Template-Distribution-Protocol.md

 |                     |                      | negotiation or for identifying custom mining job on mining connection.                            |

-## 7.14 `IdentifyTransactions.Success` (Client->Server)
+## 7.14 `IdentifyTransactions.Success` (Client->Server, Server -> Client)

+Sent by the JDS to the TP in response to an `IdentifyTransactions` message to provide the full set of transaction data hashes.
-Sent by the Client in response to an `IdentifyTransactions` message to provide the full set of transaction data hashes.
+Sent by the TP to the JDC in response to an `IdentifyTransactions` message to provide the full set of transaction data hashes.

 | Field Name          | Data Type            | Description                                                                                       |
 | ------------------- | -------------------- | ------------------------------------------------------------------------------------------------- |